mattmole/mattmole.github.io/_posts/2020-01-31-mdt-installing-vmware-tools.md

 ![Silent installation flags for VMWare tools](/assets/images/2020-01-31/mdt3.jpg)

-When running the task sequence once more, the VMWare tools were installed on the VM at the relevant point in the task sequence.
+When running the task sequence once more, VMWare tools were installed on the VM at the relevant point in the task sequence.

 I hope this is useful!
 If I have time I will look to add steps into the task sequence that would install drivers for other VM platforms, such as virtualbox.